Miguel Poventud: New York City

 In New York, Poventud continued his primary and secondary education at P.S.
 93 Elementary School, then at Joan of Arc High School.

 Poventud wrote his first composition at age 14 titled Ya No Soy Un Niño.
 (I'm Not a Child Anymore).
 His primary inspirations were his deceased mother, his new reality in New York, a growing romanticism, and the melancholy of diaspora - a nostalgia for the island and the people that he'd left behind.
 In 1956, still at the age of 14, Poventud was invited to sing in the wedding of Grace Kelly and Rainier III, Prince of Monaco.

-Poventud made his professional debut in El Teatro Puerto Rico, where he sang the songs he'd written in his mother's memory: Soy un Huerfanito (I'm a Little Orphan), De Que Me Sirve la Vida (What's the Use of Living), and Hechame a Mi la Culpa (Blame Me).
+Poventud made his professional debut in El Teatro Puerto Rico, playing Rock and Roll and special comedic performances with Tin Tan & Yomo Toro: Soy un Huerfanito (Calling attention to the Puerto Rican Diaspora), De Que Me Sirve la Vida (What's the Use of Living), and Hechame a Mi la Culpa (Blame Me For Whatever Happens).
 Poventud continued to make further presentations at the theater with Yomo Toro y su Conjunto playing Rock 'n Roll in English, and singing Boleros in Spanish.
 His also sang Rock 'n Roll songs such as "Prometo Recordarte" (I Promise to Remember You).
-He made two appearances in a local New York television show, in which he sang "De Boca a Boca" (Mouth to Mouth) and several other Rock 'n Roll numbers.
+He made two appearances in a local New York television show, in which he sang "De Boca a Boca" (Kiss to Kiss) and several other Rock 'n Roll numbers.

 Poventud participated in a comedy sketch with Mexican comedian Tin Tan and was invited by the comedian to join his act in Mexico, which he did, and there they recorded an album based on their act.
 While in Mexico, he appeared and sang in Around the World in 80 Days, a movie based on a Jules Verne novel.
 Also in Mexico, he participated in five recordings with the musical trio El Trio Los Panchos.
 In 1961, he returned to New York and married his high school sweetheart Norma Iris Guzman, with whom he had two children.